worace/lein-cljs-testing-example/README.md

 Currently test output is just displayed in the JS dev console.
 Maybe will add some HTML display at some point.

+### Credit

+Thanks to @bhauman for figwheel!
+Most of the ideas in this example were cobbled together from his [crashverse](https://github.com/bhauman/crashverse) example or from various figwheel readmes I found.